Knightfall-dh/Knightfall1.1.3/README.md

 [MCM Settings](https://drive.google.com/uc?export=download&id=1-G8oAOG34qym_7DzUN-HPwegbHWemoQz)

-Download the MCM settings file and unzip it.
+Download MCM-Settings.7z and unzip the file.
 Copy the config folder into `C:\Users\win10\Documents\Mount and Blade II Bannerlord`
 Don't forget to back up your files.
 Confirm, and replace the files, when asked.